The development of the oil sands can result in shared and potentially conflicting interests between industry and Aboriginal peoples.

 For industry, good working relationships help ensure access to resources, reduced delays for regulatory approvals, and improved access to service-industry companies and employees.

 Economic and employment benefits in the oil sands community

 - There were more than 1,700 Aboriginal employees in permanent operations jobs in the oil sands industry in 2010.
 Source: OSDG 2011.

-- From 2002 to 2011, Aboriginal companies earned over $6 billion through working relationships with the oil sands industry.
-Source: OSDG 2012.
+- Over the past 14 years, Aboriginal companies have earned over $8 billion in revenue through working relationships with the oil sands industry.
+Source: OSDG 2013.

-- In 2011, oil sands companies contributed more than $12 million to Aboriginal communities in the Wood Buffalo and Lac La Biche regions for school and youth programs, celebrations, cultural events, literacy projects and other community programs.
-Source: OSDG 2012.
+- In 2011 and 2012, oil sands companies contributed more than $20 million to aboriginal communities in the Wood Buffalo and Lac La Biche regions for school and youth programs, celebrations, cultural events, literacy projects and other community programs.
+Source: OSDG 2013.